fogus/spiel/kartenspiel/natto/README.md

 TODO

-*unnamed* is is © 2014, Michael Fogus
+*Natto* is is © 2014, Michael Fogus